Eric Barlow

-Eric Barlow (born May 8, 1966) is an American politician current serving as the Speaker of the Wyoming House of Representatives since January 12, 2021 and a Republican member of the chamber representing District 3 since January 8, 2013.
+Eric Barlow (born May 8, 1966) is an American politician currently serving as a Republican member of the Wyoming Senate since 2023.
+He previously served as the Speaker of the Wyoming House of Representatives from 2021 to 2023 and as a member of the chamber representing District 3 from 2013 to 2023.

+Barlow is running for governor of Wyoming in 2026.

 Education

 Barlow earned his DVM from Colorado State University.